Winter is the perfect time of the year for some cold emails.

 - Find a target that requires a certain service you can offer

 - Research the target throughout

-- Gather all inteligence and create the first draft with the story structure in mind
+- Gather all intelligence and create the first draft with the story structure in mind

 - Pitch the client